-Sewer Shark takes place in the underground tunnels of a major and unnamed city of the future.
-The tunnels are so expansive, and filled with such toxic nastiness, that mutant sewer vermin are crawling around en masse, and causing major trouble for waste disposal.
-That is why municipal workers are hired to pilot flying weapon pods known as Sewer Sharks through the tunnels and eliminate the creatures.
+Sewer Shark takes place in the underground tunnels of a major city in the future.
+The tunnels are so expansive, and filled with such toxic nastiness, that mutant sewer vermin are crawling around en masse.
+Municipal workers are hired to pilot flying weapon pods known as Sewer Sharks through the tunnels and eliminate them.
 These workers are a little too proud, considering they’re just glorified janitors, and the frequency of accidents, (i.e. smashing into the walls) as well as payment by the number of pounds of sewer meat killed, make them an overly competitive bunch.
 You play as a new recruit coming down to earn fame and mad coin.

 I’ll be the first to admit that this concept sounds amazingly stupid.
 However, the game pulls it off, because it doesn’t take itself too seriously.
 Many of the video segments are actually funny, and there are some quote-worthy lines from the game.
 Huh?
 Wha?
 An interactive game with clever dialogue?
 I don’t believe it!

 There are two great characters in this title.
 One is your backseat pilot “Ghost”, played by David Underwood.
-He’s a lesser-known actor, but he’s clearly smart, because he knows exactly what to do with the character he’s been given.
+He knows exactly what to do here.
 Sewer Shark borrows a whole lot from Top Gun, so Underwood plays Ghost like the kind of smartass hotshot pilot you’d find in that film.
-When you first meet him, he gives you the callsign “Dogmeat”, points out the “not all strictly legal” modifications on his Shark with maniacal glee, and then gives you a rallying tour of your job/briefing, complete with projector and pointer.
+When you first meet him, he gives you the callsign “Dogmeat”, points out the “not all strictly legal” modifications on his Shark with maniacal glee, then gives you a rallying tour of your job/briefing, complete with projector and pointer.
 Ghost is WAY over the top, and Underwood seems to be enjoying every minute of it.
 About the time that he instructs you to test the weapons by shooting open a docking hatch, then grins into the camera and gleefully growls “Ya just took the door out, ace!” you realize that this guy is all right.
 He’s supposed to be your best and only friend in the game, so it’s a good sign that he comes off as somebody you’d like to hang out and have a few drinks with.

-The other memorable character is Commissioner Stenchler, your arch-nemesis.
-He’s played by Robert Costanza, who is that guy who looks like Danny DiVito but actually isn’t.
-He was in Total Recall, played Dennis Franz’s brother in Die Hard 2, and appeared in NYPD Blue for a season.
-Stenchler serves to taunt you on from the tropical beaches of Solar City, where you are promised a vacation if you slay a million pounds of vermin.
-He’s always eating, and his office is right on the beach.
+His foil is Commissioner Stenchler, played by Robert Costanza – that guy who looks like Danny DiVito but isn’t.
+He was in Total Recall and played Dennis Franz’s brother in Die Hard 2.
+Stenchler serves to taunt you on from the tropical beaches of Solar City, where you are promised a vacation if you slay one million pounds of vermin.
+He’s always eating, and his office is literally on the beach.
 He has a bimbo assistant who always finishes his lines for him.
 At one point, he’ll call you from a jet-ski with a large wave cheesily chroma-keyed in the background.
 Like Ghost, you have to see his performance on the screen to truly appreciate the character and the game’s brand of humor.
 But they both help make the plot aspect of Sewer Shark lighthearted and genuinely enjoyable.

 Technically, the game is sound.
 The graphics still show the usual pixelation and blurriness rampant in Sega CD games, but it seems a little more manageable here, as they are shown in small windows and aren’t stretched to fill the full screen.
 Dykstra’s sewers look fantastic in motion, especially considering this is one of the first full-motion video (FMV) games.
 Controls work great, and the effects and music are just fine.

-However, the game itself isn’t a particularly difficult or enjoyable shooter.
-The designers seem to know that their video is the strong point, so they want to get you to the next cutscene as fast and easily as possible.
-This will not set well if you’re looking for a challenge, but does invite you to lay back and enjoy the game.
+However, the game itself isn’t a particularly enjoyable shooter.
+As you get tighter and tighter reaction times, you’ll wish you weren’t steering the gunsight with a D-pad.
 It’s worth playing through once for the story and the characters, but there’s not much here worth returning for.
 If you can’t find this game, you’re missing some legitimate laughs, but nothing else.